Kray-G/kxjitasm/README.md

     # mov r0, var[2]
 ```

-Please note, when it is `localbase store, offset` and the `offset` is a register, a value in the register will be broken, in fact that the value will be multiplied by 8.
-So do not use a `s` register as an offset.

 ### Alternatives

 Some instructions could be replaced by alternative way.
 For example, the following 2 lines are the same meaning.